10up/gutenberg-best-practices/training/Block-Based-Themes/10-block-bindings.md

 #### Extending bindings to any block

-As of WordPress 7.0, bindings are no longer limited to this built-in list.
-The `block_bindings_supported_attributes` filter lets any block, including custom blocks, opt into binding support.
-Any block attribute that supports bindings also supports [Pattern Overrides](https://make.wordpress.org/core/2026/03/16/pattern-overrides-in-wp-7-0-support-for-custom-blocks/), meaning editors can override bound values per-instance in synced patterns.
+As of WordPress 6.9, bindings are no longer limited to this built-in list.
+The [`block_bindings_supported_attributes`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-bindings/#extending-supported-attributes) filter lets any block, including custom blocks, opt into binding support.
+As of [WordPress 7.0](https://make.wordpress.org/core/2026/03/16/pattern-overrides-in-wp-7-0-support-for-custom-blocks/), any bindable attribute (including on custom blocks) also supports Pattern Overrides, meaning editors can override bound values per-instance in synced patterns.

 ```php
 // Allow a custom block's "heading" attribute to support bindings and pattern overrides.